-- What are my interests and strengths?
-What do I love doing?
+- What do I love doing?
 What are my future goals? - Which universities offer what I want to study? - Where is the campus located?
-Is it in a city, out of town or close to home? - What is the student population? - What is the vibe of the university? - Does the university have all the facilities I'd want? - Is there university accommodation-Halls of Residence? - What student support services are available?
+Is it in a city, out of town, or close to home? - What is the vibe of the university? - Does the university have all the facilities I'd want? - Is there university accommodation Halls of Residence? - What student support services are avaliable?